JanzYe/TianchiMetroFlow/code/readme.md

 ## Steps recommended

-bash train.sh B

-bash test.sh B
+bash train.sh A/B/C  # train only once, ABC are the same

-bash test.sh C
+bash test_no_tol.sh A/B/C

 ## Train